brightslearning/.github/profile/README.md

 We appreciate your time and effort in contributing to our organization.
 By participating, you agree to abide by our Code of Conduct.

 ## Acknowledgements
 We would like to express our gratitude to all the contributors and supporters of our organization.
-Your dedication and passion help make our projects successful.
+Your dedication and passion help make our programs successful.

 ## Contact
-If you have any questions or inquiries, feel free to reach out to us at [lars.gerhard@brights.com].
+If you have any questions or inquiries, feel free to reach out to the Brights trainers:
+* [lars.gerhard@brights.com]
+* [carl.hauck@brights.com]